whotwagner/logrotten/README.md

-# logrotate exploit by winning a race condition
+# Winning a race condition in logrotate to elevate privileges

 ## Brief description
   - logrotate is prone to a race condition vulnerability when it's exectued with